Matrix Decomposition and Applications: Bandwidth Preserving in LU Decomposition without Permutation

-Then, we prove that the bandwidth after the LU decomposition without permutation is preserved. \begin{lemma}[Bandwidth Preserving] For any matrix $\bA\in \real^{n\times n}$ with upper bandwidth $q$ and lower bandwidth $p$.
-If $\bA$ has an LU decomposition $\bA=\bL\bU$, then $\bU$ has upper bandwidth $q$ and $\bL$ has lower bandwidth $p$. \end{lemma} \begin{proof}[of Lemma~\ref{lemma:lu-bandwidth-presev}] The LU decomposition without permutation can be obtained as follows:
+We now prove that the bandwidth of a matrix is preserved during LU decomposition when no row permutations are applied. \begin{lemma}[Bandwidth preserving] Let $\bA\in \real^{n\times n}$ have upper bandwidth $q$ and lower bandwidth $p$.
+If $\bA$ admits the LU decomposition $\bA=\bL\bU$, then $\bL$ has a lower bandwidth of $p$, and $\bU$ has an upper bandwidth of $q$. \end{lemma} \begin{proof}[of Lemma~\ref{lemma:lu-bandwidth-presev}] The LU decomposition without permutation can be obtained as follows: